czetsuya/The-Mall-Mall/README.md

 It will work like a GPS system with 2 components: a mini-satellite and a GPS receiver (can be any blue-tooth mobile device).
 The signal will be constrained on a small place like a mall, but will produce more accurate position.

+The mobile application (iOS 7) is on another repository.
+Contact the author for more details and access.

 List of Possible Functions
 ----
 #####Feeds